-In the UK, specific recommendations have been set: adults should get only 5% of their daily calories from those free sugars (also referred to as 'added sugars'), which is the equivalent of roughly seven sugar cubes a day.
+In the UK, specific sugar intake recommendations have been set: adults should get only 5% of their daily calories from sugar-free (also referred to as 'added sugars') foods, which is the equivalent of roughly seven sugar cubes a day.

 Most people are well aware that sugar is associated with a number of health problems when we eat too much of it.
 A recent report by Public Health England revealed that people in the UK are consuming almost three times the recommended daily amount.
-Eating too much can lead to obesity and related health complications, including type 2 diabetes.
+Eating too much sugar can lead to obesity and related health complications, including dental health and type 2 diabetes.

 "The data showed that, unsurprisingly, eating too much sugar can cause people to consume too many calories.
-It's easy to overeat when you are having sweet food, because sugar is very palatable, and this leads to weight gain," Stirling-Reed explains.
+It's easy to overeat when you are having sweet food like ice cream, because sugar is very palatable, and this leads to weight gain," Stirling-Reed explains.

-Sugar is also one of the main causes of tooth decay, especially in young children who have a tendency to consume it in excess.
+Sugar is also one of the main causes of tooth decay, especially in young children who have a tendency to consume excess sugar.

-It makes sense then, that cutting back on sugar is a good idea for preventing the above conditions and adopting a healthier way of living.
+It makes sense then, that cutting back on sugar and foods that are high in sugar is a good idea for preventing the above conditions and adopting a healthier way of living.

 It's often depicted as the source of all nutritional evils, but contrary to popular belief, sugar is not toxic in itself.

 "It's not sugar alone that is causing cancer or heart disease or type 2 diabetes.
 The problem is the fact we eat too much of it, particularly free sugars.
 It's our diets as a whole that are problematic.
-To stay healthy, and avoid obesity and other health problems, we need to make more comprehensive diet changes than just reducing the amount of sugar," says Stirling-Reed.
+To stay healthy, and avoid obesity and other health problems, we need to make more comprehensive diet changes than just giving up sugar," says Stirling-Reed.